masataka123/blog3_e/sub4/10_prisoner2/index.md

 Each prisoner will get a hat — either red or white.
 Each prisoner can see all the other prisoners’ hat colors, but cannot see their own hat color.
-Then, at the same time, all prisoners must guess their own hat color — red or white.
+Then, at the same time, all prisoners must guess their own hat color.
 They can only answer once, and they must all answer together.

 [The winning rule:]